ag999git/001-mirror/09-exceptions/060-ch9-scripts-q.md

     print("General: An arithmetic error occurred.")

 ```
-25. Write a script that checks if a directory exists using OSError.
+25. Write a script that checks if a directory exists using `OSError`.

 ```python